dkoehl/booking/README.md

-# Booking Software
+# Hotel Booking Software
-Official booking application.
+This is an easy-to-user hotel booking software application.
+You can manage your bookings of your rooms and houses.

 ## Symfony 5.x